binggozju/codebase/README.md

 # codebase
-This repository contains some mini projects implemented by myself, including a TCPServer, a thread pool and so on.
+This repository contains some mini projects implemented by myself, including TCPServer, ThreadPool and so on.